Overview

 optimization techniques.
 Technical analysis is short-term focusing on the statistics generated by market

-activity; and, Cyclical analysis provides us with historical data on market trends to focus our technical
+societal mood for the day and, cyclical analysis provides us with historical data on market trends to focus

 Investment Strategies